Embedded AI will become a key differentiating factor in finance systems evaluations

 “Many vendors have added AI capabilities to their financial management applications,” says Christopher Iervolino, research director at Gartner.
 “The majority of these were generic AI applications in the form of bots, chatbots and virtual assistants, primarily for casual users who may find it difficult to navigate financial management applications and need an easier-to-use ‘self-service’ experience.
 However, virtual assistants serve little purpose to users who are already familiar with finance applications.
 Consequently, deploying AI in the form of virtual assistants may not offer enough value to justify significant time and money investments.”

-Vendors that have a clear vision for embedding AI technologies in finance processes will be a better fit for financial organizations than those that don’t offer anything beyond the virtual assistant phase.
+Finanical organizations benefit from vendors that have a clear vision for embedding AI technologies in finance processes.
+This is more valuable than vendors who only offer the virtual assistant phase.

 AI will improve transaction-processing efficiency and reduce period-end close time

 Through the automation of rountine finance processes and the elimination the need for manual intervention, enterprise resource planning (ERP) and financial management applications achieve significant transaction-processing efficiencies.
 Exceptions or special cases may still require support from experienced and skilled personnel.